liamcryan/ieuler-server/README.rst

 ieuler server
 =============

 The server used in conjunction with the ieuler cli: https://github.com/liamcryan/ieuler.
+This server is intended to run on a remote location so that the code you have written to solve Project Euler problems is saved and can be retrieved.

 ::